pippinbarr/cart263-2021/topics/the-webpage/html-overview.md

 <!DOCTYPE html>
 ```

-This tells the user's browser what kind of information is in the file (HTML!).
+This tells the user's browser what kind of information is in the file (guess what, it's HTML!!!).

 ---